The Atticus Institute: Plot

 With this discovery, the military seizes full control of the institute under a pretext of national security, and the situation spirals completely out of control.
 Soon, the military decides that Judith's abilities can be utilized as a weapon against the Soviet Union in the Cold War, and they begin conducting increasingly inhumane experiments on Judith against West's objections.
 Using methods such as electroshock therapy, the military try to tame the demon and force it to cooperate in exercises such as identifying the location of enemy bases, ignoring the effects these tests have on Judith.
 As these experiments ultimately prove fruitless, the military decides to try removing the demon from Judith by having a priest perform an exorcism while a soldier is connected to Judith.
 The process shows promise at first, but Judith suddenly lashes out and gravely injures the priest, disconnecting the electrodes attached to her before passing out.
 As the staff try to reattach the electrodes, Judith experiences a violent seizure while the demon attacks West through the body of the soldier connected to her.
 An unseen force blasts through the facility, knocking out all present.
 As the cameras come back online, Judith is now free of the demon's control and restored to her true self, but still tied to a chair in an observation cell.
 She panics when she sees the carnage around her.
 The demon enters the room in West's body, having fully consumed his soul, and stands before Judith's cell as she pleads for help.
 West kills Judith by telekinetically bursting her heart, then calmly exits the room and disappears.

 The film concludes with a note revealing that Judith's body was buried in an undisclosed location following an autopsy, and her case "remains the only instance of possession officially recognized by the United States government".
 Dr. West, having "disappeared on October 23, 1976" is revealed to have been declared legally dead in 1982 and his whereabouts unknown for over forty years.

 Release

 The film was wide released on January 23, 2015.

 Reception

 The Atticus Institute was poorly received by critics.
 On Rotten Tomatoes it has a score of 50%, based on reviews from 6 critics.
-Critics praised its original format but criticized the pacing of the movie and the lack of originality of its script.
+Critics praised its original format but criticized the pacing of the movie and the lack of originality.